-This Waterfront Revitalization Area shall serve as a National Model for sustainable development and Brownfield reclamation while providing local residents with vibrant public parks, pedestrian plazas, walking and cycling paths, restored public beaches and a reconstructed public boat ramp.
-In partnership with RXR Glen Isle, the redevelopment will include 860 residential units, a 250 suite luxury hotel with banquet and meeting facilities, a spa and restaurant, 50,000 square feet of office space, 25,000 square feet of retail space, 85 new boat slips and nearly 20 acres of accessible public open space along the waterfront with an esplanade connecting the project to our downtown.
+The Garvies Point Waterfront Revitalization shall serve as a National Model for sustainable development and Brownfield reclamation while providing local residents with vibrant public parks, pedestrian plazas, walking and cycling paths, restored public beaches and a reconstructed public boat ramp.
+In partnership with RXR Glen Isle, the redevelopment will include 1,110 residential units (includes 10% workforce housing); 25,000 square foot retail/restaurant/cultural space; 50,000 square feet of commercial office space; 85 new boat slips; and nearly 28 acres of accessible public open space of which 22.5 acres create a necklace of waterfront parks with an esplanade connecting the project to our downtown.
 The Gladsky site is now suitable to become part of the planned green space and Pedestrian Park and Esplanade.